 There are over 300 different types of aloe in a wide variety of shapes and sizes.
 Most of these plants hail from Africa, particularly South Africa and Madagascar.

-In this article, we discuss these interesting plants and share information to help you provide your aloe with the best care.
+In this article, we discuss the interest Aloe Vera plant and share information to help you provide your aloe with the best care.
 Read on to learn more.

 Is Aloe Related To Agave?